 - Will it still be relevant five years down the road?

 Get someone else’s opinion, if necessary.
-Just be careful with that; the person must also understand your business and target market to be able to give you any useful input.
+Just be careful with that.
+The person must also understand your business and target market to be able to give you any useful input.

 After that, sleep on it.
 Come back to the designs with fresh eyes and ask yourself the same questions.
 Do your answers change?
 And does the logo that caught your eye the first time catch your eye again?
-Trust your gut.

 Step 5: Give useful feedback

 At this point, there will always be a need for changes, whether they are major modifications or minor tweaks.
 It’s up to you to communicate your needs as best you can.
 Provide your designer with feedback they can use to improve the design.
 Simply saying “I don’t like any of them” does not help the process.
 Just saying “I like this one” without offering any reasons doesn’t help either.
 Express why you like or dislike something, or what you would like to see differently.
 Try something like, “This one feels too rigid.
-Can you give it more movement somehow?”
+Could you give it more movement somehow?”

 Step 6: Accept deliverables